 Using, Storing and Disposing of Plant Protection Products

 These are derived from EU Legislation (Directive (EC) No. 2009/128).
-See this link to the EU website for details of the legislation.
+For details, go to the European Commission website.
 The legislation applies in all EU Member States.
 The Plant Protection Products (Sustainable Use) Regulations, 2012 help implement this legislation in the UK.
 The UK National Action Plan for the Sustainable Use of Pesticides details legislation applicable to users, those who cause or permit use and distributors.
 It also details other mechanisms and measures we use to ensure products are used, stored and disposed of in a sustainable fashion.

 Key points to note are that:

-- Use of plant protection products should be considered as part of an integrated programme of control.
+- Use of PPPs should be considered as part of an integrated programme of control.
 The Voluntary Initiative and Amenity Forum provide practical advice on how this can be done.

-- Anyone who applies pesticides as part of their professional activities must (including those previously operating under grandfather rights) hold a recognised specified training certificate.
+- Anyone who applies PPPs as part of their professional activities must hold a recognised specified training certificate.

-- All those purchasing professional plant protection products must reasonably believe that products are used by someone holding a specified certificate.
+- All those purchasing professional PPPs must reasonably believe that products are used by someone holding a specified certificate.

-- Distributors must ensure they have sufficient staff available at the point of sale to advise customers on the use and risks arising from the use of plant protection products and how they can be managed.
+- Distributors must ensure they have sufficient staff available at the point of sale to advise customers on the use and risks arising from the use of PPPs and how they can be managed.

-- All application equipment, except knapsacks and hand-held, must from November 2016 possess a certificate demonstrating that it has passed an officially recognised test conducted by the National Sprayer Testing Scheme.
-Equipment has to be tested on either a three, five or six yearly basis thereafter depending on when the most recent test was conducted and the type of equipment (details are available in the National Action Plan).
+- All application equipment, except knapsacks and hand-held equipment, must have a certificate demonstrating that it has passed an officially recognised test conducted by the National Sprayer Testing Scheme.
+Equipment has to be tested on either a three, five or six yearly basis thereafter depending on when the most recent test was conducted and the type of equipment (details are available in the National Action Plan ).
 All equipment must be calibrated on a regular basis.

-- Aerial spraying of plant protection products must be done in accordance with a permit obtained from HSE.
+- Aerial spraying of PPPs must be done in accordance with a permit obtained from HSE.

 - Priority is given to particular products where there are risks to water quality.